haxsaw/hikaru/docs/installation-quickstart.rst

     from hikaru import *

-...to load in all the functions and class you need, except any Hikaru K8s objects; if you need to use the default release's default version's object, you'd add the following line:
+...to load in all the functions and classes you need, except any Hikaru K8s objects.
+If you need to use the default version's object in a specific release, you'd add the following line:

 .. code:: python

-    from hikaru.model import *
+    from hikaru.model.rel_1_16 import *

 You can of
 course load in just the bits you want to work with, as shown below.
 The following are